BlessedToastr/leafy/README.md

 python3 leafy.py -i <IP> -p <port> -a <path> -P <parameter> -l <list>
 ```

+- IP is the IP address you are targeting
+- Port is the port the webserver is listening on
+- Path is the file path to the vulnerable php script
+- Parameter is the php parameter to user
+-   ex: ?page=, ?dir=, ?file=
+- List is the file of potential payloads

 ### A list can be pulled with

 ```bash